PascaleBeier/bootstrap-validate/README.md

 start contributing.

 1. Fork this Repository
-2. Install all dependencies with your favourite node.js package manager (e.g. `yarn install`, `npm i`, ...)
+2. Install all dependencies with your favourite node.js package manager - We recommend [yarn](https://yarnpkg.com) whatsoever.
 3. Checkout a new branch (e.g. `git checkout -b "feature/error-icons"`)
 3. Run `npm run dev` to view changes
 4. Run `npm run build` to build for production